daemonX10/Machine-Learning/readme.md

-# Data Science Master Notes and Code
+# Data Science and GenAi

-This repository contains comprehensive notes and code written during my journey to learn Data Science.
+This repository contains comprehensive notes and code written during my journey to learn Data Science and AI.
 It is organized into various sections covering essential topics and concepts, providing a valuable resource for anyone interested in mastering Data Science.

 ## Table of Contents
 1. [Introduction](#introduction)